-If you chose to move the Exchange database to a custom location, do the following:
+If you chose to move the Exchange database to a custom location, do the following: 🎁 Exchange Setup Wizard for Veritas Cluster Servei Exchange Database Components Specify the location of each Exchange database component.
+For each data component to be moved, select the

-For each data component to be moved, select the component and specify the path to designate the new location of the component.
+- For each data component to be moved, select the component and specify the path to designate the new location of the component.
 Click the ellipsis button to browse for folders.
 Make sure that the paths for the Exchange database components are not the root of a drive.
 You must select a directory on the specified drive.
-Make sure the path for the Exchange database components contains only ANSI characters.

-7 Review the summary of your selections and click Next.
+Make sure the path for the Exchange database components contains only ANSI characters. - Review the summary of your selections and click Next.
 The wizard starts performing tasks to move the Exchange databases.
-Various messages indicate the status of each task.

-- 8 After all the tasks are complete, click Next. - 9 Click Finish to exit the wizard.
+Various messages indicate the status of each task. - 8 After all the tasks are complete, click Next. - Click Finish to exit the wizard.